{1}

 Step 1: Learner completes the conference evaluation and claims credit for the session in Stanford’s CME portal here.

-Step 2: Learner completes answers to a quiz; percent of correct answers required will be set by provider.
+Step 2: Learner completes answers to the quiz in the evaluation with a passing score within 30 days after the activity; percent of correct answers required will be set by provider.

 Additional Information